dubistweltmeister05/4-wheel-bot/README.md

-# 4-Wheel Bot Firmware (STM32F407VG)
+# 4-Wheel Bot: Next-Gen Embedded Robotics Platform 🚗✨

-Welcome to the 4-Wheel Bot project!
-This repository contains firmware for a four-wheel robot chassis powered by the STM32F407VG microcontroller.
-The codebase is designed for robust sensor integration, modularity, and ease of experimentation—perfect for robotics enthusiasts, students, and developers.
+Welcome to the future of embedded robotics!
+This project is a showcase of advanced real-time control, sensor fusion, and modular firmware engineering—built for the STM32F407VG and designed to impress engineers, makers, and recruiters alike.

 ---

-## 🚗 Project Overview
+## 🚀 Project Highlights

-This firmware enables a four-wheel robot to sense, move, and interact with its environment.
-It features:

-- Real-time orientation and motion sensing (BNO055 IMU)
-- PWM-based motor control
+- **Real-Time 4-Wheel Chassis Control**: Precision PWM motor control for omnidirectional movement.
-- I2C communication for sensors and controllers
+- **Sensor Fusion**: BNO055 IMU integration for orientation, heading, and stabilization.
-- Example code for PS4 controller interfacing via Arduino
+- **PS4 Wireless Control**: Seamless remote operation via a custom Arduino I2C bridge.
-- Modular drivers for STM32 peripherals
+- **Custom STM32 Drivers**: Handcrafted low-level drivers for GPIO, I2C, SPI, and more.
+- **Modular, Extensible Codebase**: Clean separation of logic, drivers, and hardware abstraction.
+- **Recruiter-Ready**: Modern C, robust architecture, and real-world robotics application.

 ---

-## ✨ Features

-- **4-Wheel Chassis Control**: Smooth PWM motor control using TIM4
-- **BNO055 IMU Integration**: Accurate orientation (Euler angles, quaternion)
-- **I2C Communication**: For sensor and controller interfacing
-- **PS4 Controller Support**: Receives commands via I2C from an Arduino bridge
-- **Self-Test & Diagnostics**: Example code for sensor and system validation
-- **STM32 HAL & CMSIS**: Leverages official drivers for reliability

----

-## 🛠️ Hardware Requirements

-- **MCU**: STM32F407VG (tested on STM32F407G-DISC1 board)
-- **IMU**: BNO055 (I2C1: SCL=PB8, SDA=PB9)
-- **Motors**: 4 DC motors (TIM4 PWM: PD12–PD15)
-- **Optional**: Arduino for PS4 controller bridge (I2C2)
-- **Power**: As required by your motors and board

----

-## 📁 Directory Structure
+## 🏗️ Directory Structure

 ```
 .